pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg23/README.md

 The other data attributes have no correlations with the classification attribute.

 I extended my program with methods for handling the assignment and starting a session.
-It was also necessary to tweak the underlying http client a bit in order to handle `session_id` cookie correctly.
+It was also necessary to tweak the underlying HTTP client a bit in order to handle `session_id` cookie correctly.

 ```scala
 case class Assignment(attributes: Array[String], data: Array[Array[JsValue]])